chanzuckerberg/single-cell-curation/schema/7.0.0/schema.md

 ## Integration Metadata

 CELLxGENE requires ontology terms to enable search, comparison, and integration of data.
-Ontology terms for cell metadata MUST use [OBO-format identifiers](http://www.obofoundry.org/id-policy.html), meaning a CURIE (prefixed identifier) of the form **Ontology:Identifier**.
+With the exception of Cellosaurus, ontology terms for cell metadata MUST use [OBO-format identifiers](http://www.obofoundry.org/id-policy.html), meaning a CURIE (prefixed identifier) of the form **Ontology:Identifier**.
 For example, [EFO:0000001](https://www.ebi.ac.uk/ols4/ontologies/efo/classes?obo_id=EFO%3A0000001) is a term in the Experimental Factor Ontology (EFO).
+Cellosaurus requires a prefixed identifier of the form **Ontology_Identifier** such as [CVCL_1P02](https://www.cellosaurus.org/CVCL_1P02).

 The most accurate ontology term MUST always be used.
 If an exact or approximate ontology term is not available, a new term may be requested: